Achromatopsia: Blue cone monochromacy

 Blue cone monochromacy (BCM) is another genetic condition causing monochromacy.
 It mimics many of the symptoms of incomplete achromatopsia and before the discovery of its molecular biological basis was commonly referred to as x-linked achromatopsia, sex-linked achromatopsia or atypical achromatopsia.
 BCM stems from mutations or deletions of the OPN1LW and OPN1MW genes, both on the X chromosome.
 As a recessive x-linked condition, BCM disproportionately affects males, unlike typical achromatopsia.

 Cerebral achromatopsia

-Cerebral achromatopsia]is a form of acquired color blindness that is caused by damage to the cerebral cortex.
+Cerebral achromatopsia is a form of acquired color blindness that is caused by damage to the cerebral cortex.
 Damage is most commonly localized to visual area V4 of the visual cortex (the major part of the colour center), which receives information from the parvocellular pathway involved in color processing.
 It is most frequently caused by physical trauma, hemorrhage or tumor tissue growth.
 If there is unilateral damage, a loss of color perception in only half of the visual field may result; this is known as hemiachromatopsia.
-Cerebral achromats usually do not experience the other major symptoms of congenital achromatopsia, since photopic vision is still functions.
+Cerebral achromats usually do not experience the other major symptoms of congenital achromatopsia, since photopic vision still functions.

 Color agnosia involves having difficulty recognizing colors, while still being able to perceive them as measured by a color matching or categorizing task.